Possible Bearish Inside Day Candle Pattern Detected for Wynn Resorts Ltd (NASDAQ:WYNN) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Wynn Resorts Ltd (NASDAQ:WYNN)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Wynn Resorts Ltd (NASDAQ:WYNN) based on the price action in the company's shares.
-Today's price range of $83.89 and $85.77 is within yesterday's high and low of the day.
+Yesterday's price range of $83.60 and $85.77 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Wynn Resorts Ltd may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Wynn Resorts Limited owns and operates luxury hotels and destination casino resorts in Las Vegas, Nevada and in Macau, China.
 The Resorts feature guest rooms and suites, restaurants, a golf course, and an on-site luxury automotive dealership.